This is our review of the HSBC Premier World Elite Mastercard credit card.

 The American Express Preferred Rewards Gold credit card offers 30,000 Membership Rewards points for signing up and is free for the first year.
 As well as Avios, these convert to 30,000 Asia Miles or Etihad Guest miles, or 20,000 KrisFlyer miles, amongst other airlines.
 30,000 points is a special offer which runs until 9th November 2021.

-The American Express Platinum charge card offers 30,000 Membership Rewards points for signing up.
-As well as Avios, these convert to 30,000 Asia Miles or Etihad Guest miles or 20,000 KrisFlyer miles.
+The American Express Platinum charge card offers 60,000 Membership Rewards points for signing up.
+As well as Avios, these convert to 60,000 Asia Miles or Etihad Guest miles or 40,000 KrisFlyer miles.
 It has a £575 fee, refunded pro-rata if you cancel.
+60,000 points is a special offer which runs until 2nd November 2021.

 Unless you are already a HSBC Premier customer, however, you need to weigh up whether you really want to move your banking over to HSBC for a benefit lasting only two years.
 I think most people would struggle to justify the £195 fee for the third and subsequent years.